diegosanteri/insurance_application/README.md

 # Getting started

 The project uses docker, to build and run it you must be execute two commands:
-- `--docker-compose build` - Build project
+- `docker-compose build` - Build project
-- `--docker-compose up` -  Start projects (Frontend start on address localhost:8080 and backend on port localhost:8081)
+- `docker-compose up` -  Start projects (Frontend start on address localhost:8080 and backend on port localhost:8081)

 To understand more about the api access the url http://localhost:8081/swagger-ui.html.
 You can get more information there.